Metropolitan Thames Valley

-Metropolitan Thames Valley, formed from the merge of Metropolitan Housing Trust and Thames Valley Housing Association in 2018, is a housing association (HA) in the United Kingdom with origins back to the 1950s.
+Metropolitan Thames Valley, formed from the merger of Metropolitan Housing Trust and Thames Valley Housing Association in 2018, is a housing association (HA) in the United Kingdom with origins back to the 1950s.
 The Trust manages nearly 38,000 homes and is based in Southgate, London.
-Metropolitan is a member of the National Housing Federation and the G15 group comprising London’s largest housing associations.
+Metropolitan is a member of the National Housing Federation and of the G15 group comprising London’s largest housing associations.

-In 2018 Metropolitan merged with Thames Valley Housing to become Metropolitan Thames Valley, under the leadership of chief executive Geeta Nanda.
-MTV manages around 57,000 homes across London, the East Midlands, the East and South East of the UK.
+Under the leadership of chief executive Mel Barrett, MTV manages around 57,000 homes across London, the East Midlands, Eastern England and South East England.
 Paula Kahn, who chaired the Metropolitan Housing board from 2013 onwards, became chair of MTV.
-The merged housing association aims to build 2,000 new homes per year.
+In 2018 the merged housing association aimed to build 2,000 new homes per year.

 History

 Metropolitan Housing Trust

 Metropolitan Housing Trust, operating as Metropolitan, has its origins in the 1950s when Lady Molly Huggins established the Metropolitan Coloured People’s Housing Association to provide good quality, affordable housing for immigrants from the Caribbean.
 In 1963 Metropolitan was formally established as a Housing Association.